A Culture’s Catalyst

 Fannie Kahan (1922–1978) was born in southern Saskatchewan.
 She was a journalist and the author of a number of books, including Brains and Bricks: The History of the Yorkton Psychiatric Centre (1965) and A Different Drummer: The History of the Saskatchewan Psychiatric Nurses’ Association (1973).

-Erika Dyck is a historian of health, medicine, and Canadian society at the University of Saskatchewan and Canada Research Chair in the History of Medicine.She is the author of Psychedelic Psychiatry: LSD on the Canadian Prairies.
-Visit Erika’s website.
+Erika Dyck is a historian of health, medicine, and Canadian society at the University of Saskatchewan.
+Her research has concentrated on the history of mental health, institutionalization, and experimentation.